baillielab/sequential-gwas/docs/src/genotypes_imputation.md

 # Genotypes Imputation

-This workflow sends the genotypes for imputation to [TOPMed](https://imputation.biodatacatalyst.nhlbi.nih.gov/#!pages/home), it follows the principles provided in their [documentation](https://topmedimpute.readthedocs.io/en/latest/).
+This workflow sends the genotypes for imputation to [TOPMed](https://imputation.biodatacatalyst.nhlbi.nih.gov/#!pages/home), downloads and aggregates the results per chromosome.
+It follows the principles provided in their [documentation](https://topmedimpute.readthedocs.io/en/latest/).

 !!! note "Platform"
     At the moment, it is impossible to run this workflow from ODAP because the TOPMed servers have not been white listed.
-Instead you can run it locally or from [eddie](https://digitalresearchservices.ed.ac.uk/resources/eddie).
-It is also highly beneficial to have 1 thread per chromosome file for downloads since these can be done concurrently.
+Instead you can run it from [eddie](https://digitalresearchservices.ed.ac.uk/resources/eddie).

 ## Inputs

-For thiw workflow to work, you will need:
+For this workflow to work, you will need:

 - Genotypes: likely the output of the [Combining Datasets](@ref) workflow.
 - A TOPMed token: see [this page](http://topmedimpute.readthedocs.io/en/latest/api/#authentication).